Records and Registration

 Enrollment and Registration Process

 Eastern Washington University has a web based registration system through EagleNET .
 Confirmation of classes occurs at the time of registration.
-Registration priority is given to students continuing their enrollment from the current quarter to the next; registration is by scheduled appointment, based on class standing.
+Registration priority is given to students continuing their enrollment from the current term to the next; registration is by scheduled appointment, based on class standing.
 This information is published on the Web.

 Continuing students may register during or after their appointed time but not before.
 Priority registration for fall is held during spring term.
 Otherwise, registration for continuing students is scheduled late in each term.